12th IMF Statistical Forum: Measuring the Implications of AI on the Economy

 How AI is being used by firms and regulated by governments

 Each day, firms are discovering new use cases for AI.
 The number of applications is widespread, from adjusting insurance claims, to diagnosing medical conditions and producing and analyzing data.
 At the same time, there is a recognition that this technology must be used responsibly.
-This session will explore the various use cases of AI, the latest thinking about the responsible use of AI, and their regulation.
+This session will explore the various use cases of AI, the latest thinking about the responsible use of AI, and the type of statistics that are needed to understand the evolving uses and their regulation.

 Questions and Answers